Nyx0uf/Shinobu/README.md

 3. Open *shinobu.xcodeproj*
 4. Plug your iPhone and hit the Build & Run button

+# MPD PRETTY DB

+**pretty_mpd_db.py** is a python 3 script which generate a JSON file containing all the albums (*name* and *path*) of your mpd library.
+It allows loading covers faster because all the albums paths will be known.
+Otherwise to have an album path, the app needs to query the songs of the album to get the path, this is due to the design of the mpd api.

+Usage :

+    mpd_pretty_db.py -d mpd_music_directory_in_your_mpd_conf

 # LICENSE

 **Shinobu** is released under the MIT License, see LICENSE file.